fabio-t/terrain-generator/README.md

 </repositories>
 ```

-2. Then add `rlforj-alt` as a dependency (make sure to change `version` to one of the
+2. Then add `terrain-generator` as a dependency (make sure to change `version` to one of the
 [releases](https://github.com/fabio-t/terrain-generator/releases)):

 ```xml